IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ![Add BasketItem Auto Implemented](images/diff-add-item-to-basket.png)

 > [!TIP]
-> If you were not happy with the convention-based crud implementation there are several ways you could opt-out.
-One way to do this would be to adjust the `IntentManged` attribute, changing the `Body = Mode.Fully` to `Body = Mode.Ignore`, as you did in this example.
-This will stop the Software Factory from generating the body of this method, allowing you to change the implementation.
+> If you were not happy with the convention-based CRUD implementation there are several ways you could opt-out.
+One way to do this after applying the changes is to open the file in your IDE, adjust the `IntentManged` attribute above the `Handle` method and change `Body = Mode.Fully` to `Body = Mode.Ignore`.
+This will instruct the Software Factory's Code Management algorithms to "Ignore" the body of the method, allowing you to change the implementation.
 See [Code Management](xref:application-development.code-weaving-and-generation.about-code-management-csharp) for more details.

-Accept all the changes.
+Accept all the changes:

 * Click `Apply Changes`.

-To finish up the `Basket` service, you are going to create the `CheckoutCommand`.
+To finish up the `Basket` service, you are going to create the `CheckoutCommand`:

 * Right-click on the `Baskets` folder and select `New Command`.
 * Name the command `CheckoutCommand` and return a `guid` which will be the identifier of the newly added `Order`.